heyuizhang/ez-traffic-count/README.md

 pip install -r requirements.txt
 ```

-For better reproducibility, we recommend setting up a python environment using `
+For better reproducibility, we recommend setting up a python environment using `virtualenv` or any similar package.

+The ap